seejwy/skapi-doc/the-basics/README.md

 All skapi methods return a `Promise`.
 That means you need to resolve these methods to retrieve the data from the backend.

-For this example, we will use a mock method, `skapi.mock()`, which calls your server and returns the function argument back to you.
+For this example, we will use a `mock()` method within the `skapi` object, which calls your server and returns the function argument back to you.

 Here's an example: